 No one knows outside of my home.
 That would be unbearable.
 I hide it so well at work.
 They may think I am a bit hard, but all the better to boss them around with.

-Until one night while watching a sitcom with one of my best friends...I realize it is not my fault.
+sitcom with one of my best friends...I realize it is not my fault.
 IT IS NOT MY FAULT.
 There is something legitimately wrong with me.
 It is no one's fault, unless you count medulla man, the infamous seratonin blocker.

 I make a call to a psychiatric help line.
 They set me up with a psychiatrist.
 He only has to spend minutes with me before I burst into tears; by the end of the hour through which I blubber, he decides I have clinical depression, mostly likely the post-partum type.
 A trip to my family doctor, 1 prescription and less than a week later, I smile.
 Naturally.